hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MapReduce-Essentials.md

 #### Producing the final result

-This is also not a real map-reduce phase but the final step in Hazelcast after all reducers notified that reducing is finished the original job initiator requests all reduced results and builds the final result.
+This also is not a real map-reduce phase but the final step in Hazelcast after all reducers notified that reducing has finished.
+The original job initiator then requests all reduced results and builds the final result.

 ### Additional Map Reduce material